aalaprana995/Robotics_And_OOP/README.md

 3) Encapsulation
 4) Polymorphism
 ### Class
 - A class in C++ is the building block, that leads to Object-Oriented programming.
+- Fundamental idea behind **Class** are **data abstraction** and **encapsulation**.
+**Data abstraction** is a programming technique that relies on **interface** and **implementation**.
+The interface of a class has operation the user of the class can execute.Implementation has class data members,and function implementation of the operation defined in interface.

 - It is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
 - A C++ class is like a blueprint for an object.
 - When a class is defined, only the specification for the object is defined; no memory or storage is allocated.
 To use the data and access functions defined in the class, you need to create objects.